-LAGANAS is by far the biggest and most commercialsed resort on Zakynthos.
-Bars and cafes line Laganas beach for over 1km and a similar length inland, offering an indiscriminate diet of junk food fry-ups, bargain booze and tacky souvenirs.
+By far the biggest and most commercialised resort on Zakynthos, Laganas heaves with bars, cafes and shops for more than a kilometre, all offering an indiscriminate diet of junk food fry-ups, bargain booze and tacky souvenirs.

-Laganas is not the place for a peaceful break or a quiet night.
-They party around the clock here.
-In the evening the neon flashes along a Golden Mile of deafening music bars, frequented by young 'out for a larf' revellers.
+Laganas is not the place for a peaceful break; they party around the clock here.
+Evening neon flashes along a Golden Mile of deafening music bars full of 'out for a larf' revellers.
 There are at least 100 bars on the main Laganas strip and they outnumber restaurants by about ten to one.

-The beach in Laganas bay is the biggest on the island, stretching for the best part of 9km.
-The Laganas sands are firm, hard packed in places and jeeps and cars roll over it day and night.
-Nuisance touts patrol the sunbeds plugging the Laganas clubs and flogging pirate DVDs.
+The beach is the biggest on the island and stretched for nearly nine kilometres.
+The sands are firm, hard packed where cars roll over and littered with touts plugging the clubs and flogging pirate DVDs.

-The shallow water at Laganas makes this an ideal spot for holiday crowds - and for nesting turtles.
-Laganas beach is biggest breeding ground in Europe for the endangered loggerhead turtle 'caretta caretta'.
-The meeting of nature and tooth-and-claw businessmen has been a serious problem for years.
+The shallow water makes this an ideal beach for families and for nesting turtles.
+The meeting of nature and tooth-and-claw businessmen has not been a happy one.

 Transfers: Laganas is about 8km from Zante Airport.

-KALAMAKI is basically the upmarket end of Laganas beach.
-The dark coloured Kalamaki sands are just as good as those of its neighbour but the atmosphere nowhere near as raucous.
+Basically the upmarket end of Laganas beach, the dark sands of Kalamaki are equal to its neighbour but the atmosphere on the beach is nowhere near as raucous.

-Kalamaki beach is also a favourite with egg-laying turtles and several tracks lead from the village down to the favoured nesting site at the back of the beach.
-Visitors are asked to stick to the shoreline to protect the nest sites.
+Kalamaki beach is also a favourite with egg-laying turtles and tracks lead from the village to protected nesting sites at the back of the beach.
+Visitors are asked to stick to designated paths.

 Transfers: Kalamaki is about 5km from Zante Airport.

-On the eastern side of the peninsula at GERAKAS or YERAKAS is one of Zante's finest beaches.
-Here is a long, sublime crescent of golden sand backed by sandstone cliffs curves around the bay offering good shelter and shallow waters, with views across the bay to Laganas.
+On the eastern side of the peninsula at Gerakas, also spelt Yerakas, is a long, crescent of golden sand and shallow water backed by sandstone cliffs and views across the bay to Laganas.

-Often voted among the best beaches in Europe, Gerakas heaves with tourists during the day but, this is also being a major turtle breeding ground, it is off limits from dusk to dawn.
+Often voted among the best beaches in Europe, Gerakas gets it share of tourists during the day but, being also a major turtle breeding ground, it is off limits from dusk to dawn.

-Its designation as a conservation area has spared Gerakas the ugly fate of resorts like Laganas.
-A trio of tavernas on the road to the beach provide the basics.
-There is parking near the mini market on the way to the beach, handy as the beach car park was closed some years ago.
+Its conservation area status has spared Gerakas the ugly fate of resorts like Laganas.
+A trio of tavernas provide the basics and there is parking near the mini market on the way to the beach.

-The white cliffs at the southern end of Gerakas are of white clay, which visitors used to use to paint their faces as a natural sun block.
-The cliffs have now been closed off following several rock falls and you venture there at your peril.
+The cliffs at the southern end of Gerakas turn to white clay that visitors once used as a natural sun block but they have been closed off following several rock falls.
+Venture there at your peril.

-Around the headland and set on the tip of the peninsula at Gerakas is the tiny cove of PORTO ROMA where there is a small, narrow sand and pebble beach, tavernas overlooking the sea, and precious little else.
+At the tip of the Gerakas peninsula is the tiny cove of Porto Roma and a narrow sand beach with tavernas overlooking the sea.

-Porto Roma is a sublimely beautiful spot with olives and pines kissing the shore of clear blue sea below cliffs covered in rich vegetation.
-The beach has taken its name from a former island notable, Alexandros Romas, who had a house in the hills nearby.
+A sublimely beautiful spot with olives and pines touching the shore below cliffs covered in rich vegetation, the beach takes its name from a former Zante notable, Alexandros Romas, who lived here.

-Most of the year though Porto Roma beach is virtually empty as many visitors to this area head to the bigger Gerakas beach just over the headland.
-Porto Roma has two beach bars, three tavernas and some small shops.
+Porto Roma has a couple of beach bars, three tavernas and some small shops.
 Luxury apartments have been built behind the beach but they are not particularly intrusive.

-AGIOS NIKOLAOS is a small, attractive stretch of good sand split by an outcrop of rock crowned by a chapel.
-Agios Nikolaos is very popular with visitors who mainly come to enjoy the wide range of watersports on offer.
+Agios Nikolaos is a small, attractive stretch of good sand split by an outcrop of rock and crowned by a chapel.
+It is also a very popular watersports centre.

-Agios Nikolaos beach has a wide arc of soft, sand normally packed with sunbeds.
-There is no village as such, just a scattering of apartments and hotels.
+Agios Nikolaos beach has a wide arc of soft, sand normally packed with sunbedswith a scattering of apartments and hotels behind.
 The bare landscape around Agios Nikolaos makes it feel rather more remote than it is but things improve inland where there are pine forests and olive groves.

-The area around ANO VASSILIKOS has seen considerable hotel development in recent years.
-It is reached by a very scenic drive through beautiful pine clad hills to a tiny hamlet above a narrow beach of sand and pebble.
+The area around Ano Vassilikos is reached by a very scenic drive through pine patterned hills to a tiny hamlet above a narrow beach of sand and pebble.

-Island maps are typically vague about the exact spot of Vassilikos village with as many variations as there are maps but, no matter, all the villages around here, and particularly on the east coast, have picturesque bays and coves attached.
+Island maps are vague on the exact spot of Vassilikos village but all the hamlets here come with picturesque bays and coves attached.

-The main Vassilikos hotel developments are confined to the north of the area where a more popular beach called Banana owes more to the bulldozer than to nature.
-A few tavernas and bars are dotted on the coast road through Vassilikos.
+The main hotel development is confined to the north where the popular Banana Beach owes more to the bulldozer than to nature.

-Unlike Laganas, the Vassilikos area has long been declared a nature reserve and some efforts have been made to combine tourism and conservation.
-Watersports, for example, are either banned completely or sharply curbed.
+The Vassilikos area has long been a nature reserve and efforts have been made to combine tourism and conservation.
+Watersports, for example, are either banned or sharply curbed.

-Vassilikos is a quiet resort with entertainment limited to that on offer in the hotels.
+Vassilikos is a quiet resort with entertainment limited to that offered by hotels.
 For nightlife many head for the clubs and bars of Argassi.

 Transfers: Vassilikos is about 17km from Zante Airport.

-PORTO ZORO is one of the most spectacular beaches on the peninsula and also one of the hardest to find.
-Porto Zoro beach is reached off the main road north out of Vassilikos and before the turn to Argassi.
-The main road gave out and, not long ago, you had to abandon the car and trek on foot.
-Now there is a steep and narrow winding road to the beach and a car park at the end of it.
+Porto Zoro is one of the most spectacular beaches on the peninsula and is reached off the main road north out of Vassilikos and before the turn to Argassi.

-The beach is mostly flat and quite gently shelving but can be steep near the rock formations and there are plenty of stones to negotiate offshore.
+The Porto Zoro beach is gently shelving but can be steep near the rock formations where there are plenty of stones offshore.

-The gobs of seaweed don't help, although the water is very shallow and warm for many metres out, attracting many shoals of fish and making Argassi a very safe beach for children.
-Beyond the shingle that lies along the shoreline, it is at least sandy underfoot.
+The water is very shallow for many metres out making Argassi a safe beach for children.
+Beyond the shingle shore it is sandy underfoot.

-Argassi has become a popular family resort and visitors will find the usual tourist facilities and a good selection of shops and tavernas.
-Argassi hotels opt for family rooms and there is plenty here to occupy children, such as mini golf and an animal farm.
+Argassi is a popular family resort with a good selection of shops and tavernas.
+Argassi hotels opt for family rooms and there is lots to occupy children, from mini golf to a small farm.

 Transfers: Argassi is about 6km from Zante Airport.